-To be eligible for consideration, the full application must be submitted by the submission deadline of 29 February 2016.
+To be eligible for consideration, the full application must be submitted by the deadline of 31 January 2017.
 This includes the standard application form, research proposal, CV, and other supporting documentation (transcripts, reference letters, IELTS certificates where necessary, etc., and for practice-based applicants a portfolio of work).
 For the avoidance of doubt, if any of the documents listed have not been submitted by the closing date you will not be eligible for the scholarship.

-All shortlisted applicants will need to be available for interview between 22-24 March (either in person or via Skype).
+All shortlisted applicants will need to be available for interview (either in person or via Skype).
 Interviews are likely to be scheduled for the first week in March.